I Can Do All Things Through Christ

 What Changes When You Read It This Way

-You don’t need Christ to help you do more.
-You need Christ to hold you steady when doing more isn’t the answer.
+You do not need Christ to help you do more.
+You need Christ to hold you steady when doing more is not the answer.
 And He does.
-Not because you claimed a verse, but because He already finished the work that made you His.
+Not because you claimed a verse over your circumstances, but because He already finished the work that made you His.

 Next